Why provide these devices for students?

-4th and 6th grade are milestone grade for students in PVSD.
-They represent entry to a new "Grown-Up" type school in the district for 4th graders and are the entrance to students' "middle school years" for 6th graders.
-These pivotal milestones allow students to access content in a new and refreshed way.
-Since these grades have already been using technology this new model will build upon the last few years and promote standards mastery, build digital responsibility and citizenship and allow seamless continuity of learning from school to home.
-Furthermore, PVSD's Technology Plan mentions that students should be independent at several technology skills at both the 4th grade and 6th grade levels.
+The middle grades represent entry to a new "Grown-Up" experience.
+These grades have already been using this type of technology.
+This model will build upon the last few years and promote standards mastery, build digital responsibility and citizenship and allow seamless continuity of learning from school to home.

-How will 4th and/or 6th grade change because of this program?
+How will classes change because of this program?

 4th grade (and 6th grade Core) have been 1:1 in the classroom now for about 3 years with Chromebooks.
 Teachers will continue to create a balanced lesson with and without devices insuring their lessons are relevant and meet the academic standards criteria.
 Here is an interesting article that provide a narrative to the integration of technology into the Common Core Standards.
 Also, here is an article specifying technology skills that are embedded into 4th grade standards.
 The Common Core standards can all be found here so you can get a sense of how technology is touched-on throughout.